 Teams of students from across disciplines work on identifying a challenge of societal impact and on formulating a strategy for a technological solution along with a management and economic viability plan for its development.
 The teams will work on early product specifications and design, prototyping and beginning commercialization.

-Lectures (accounting for 2 ECTS credits) will be divided in four modules contain systems engineering, product design principles, business economics, and prototyping practice.
+Lectures (accounting for 2 ECTS credits) will be divided in four modules containing systems engineering, product design principles, business economics and prototyping practice.
 A key component of the course consists of a team project, usually conducted in collaboration with an industry partner, addressing a significant commercial need and/or societal issue.
 Lectures will be given by domain experts.
 Students will work in multidisciplinary groups to define the product concept, possibly make first rough prototypes and propose an implementation plan and commercialization plan.
 At the conclusion of the course, the projects will be entered in a prize competition judged by a jury composed of the industry experts and academic supervisors.

 The general theme for the industrial projects of this edition is “Wearables and Portables”